cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

         ]
     ```

 5. Create a `.obda` file in the `datasetDirectory` to specify the mapping.
-Once again you can look at the examples in `example_datasets` directory or follow this simplified template.
+Once again you can look at the examples in the [`example_datasets`](../example_datasets/) directory or follow this simplified template.
     ```obda
     [PrefixDeclaration]
     ex:     http://example.org/